James Earl Jones: 1953–1972: Early roles and Shakespeare in the Park

-In December 1967, Jones starred alongside Jane Alexander in Howard Sackler's play The Great White Hope at the Arena Stage in Washington D.C.
-Jones took the role of the talented but troubled boxer "Jack Jefferson," who is based on the real champion Jack Johnson.
-The play was a huge success when it moved to Broadway on October 3, 1968.
-The play was well received, winning the Pulitzer Prize for Drama.
+Jones would later play a surgeon and Haitian rebel leader in The Comedians, with Richard Burton, Elizabeth Taylor, and Alec Guinness.
+In December 1967, Jones starred with Jane Alexander in Howard Sackler's play, The Great White Hope, at the Arena Stage in Washington, D.C.
+Jones took the role of the talented but troubled boxer "Jack Jefferson", who is based on the real champion Jack Johnson.
+The play was a huge success when it moved to Broadway on October 3, 1968 and was well received, winning the Pulitzer Prize for Drama.
 Jones himself won the 1969 Tony Award for Best Actor in a Play, and the Drama Desk Award for his performance.

 In 1969, Jones participated in making test films for the children's education series Sesame Street; these shorts, combined with animated segments, were shown to groups of children to gauge the effectiveness of the then-groundbreaking Sesame Street format.
 As cited by production notes included in the DVD release Sesame Street: Old School 1969–1974, the short that had the greatest impact with test audiences was one showing bald-headed Jones counting slowly to ten.
-This and other segments featuring Jones were eventually aired as part of the Sesame Street series itself when it debuted later in 1969 and Jones is often cited as the first celebrity guest on that series, although a segment with Carol Burnett was the first to actually be broadcast.
+This and other segments featuring Jones were eventually aired as part of the Sesame Street series itself when it debuted later in 1969 and Jones is often cited as the first celebrity guest on that series, although a segment with Carol Burnett was the first actually to be broadcast.
 He also appeared on the soap opera Guiding Light.

-1970s

-In 1973, Jones played Hickey on Broadway at the Circle in the Square Theater in a revival of Eugene O'Neill's The Iceman Cometh.
-Jones played Lennie on Broadway in the 1974 Brooks Atkinson Theatre production of the adaptation of John Steinbeck's novella, Of Mice and Men, with Kevin Conway as George and Pamela Blair as Curley's Wife.
-That same year he starred in the title role of William Shakespeare's King Lear opposite Paul Sorvino, René Auberjonois and Raul Julia at the New York City Shakespeare Festival in Central Park.

 In 1970, Jones reunited with Jane Alexander in the film adaptation of The Great White Hope.
-This would be Jones' first leading film role.
+This would be Jones's first leading film role.
 Jones portrayed boxer Jack Johnson, a role he had previously originated on stage.
 His performance was acclaimed by critics and earned him an Academy Award nomination for Best Actor.
 He was the second African-American male performer after Sidney Poitier to be nominated for this award.
-Variety described his performance declaring, "Jones' re-creation of his stage role is an eye-riveting experience.
+Variety described his performance declaring, "Jones' recreation of his stage role is an eye-riveting experience.
 The towering rages and unrestrained joys of which his character was capable are portrayed larger than life."
 In The Man (1972), Jones starred as a senator who unexpectedly becomes the first African-American president of the United States.
-The film also starred Martin Balsam and Burgess Meredith.